glebm/i18n-tasks/README.md

 ## Usage

-Run `i18n-tasks` to get the list of all the tasks with short descriptions.
+Run `bundle exec i18n-tasks` to get the list of all the tasks with short descriptions.

 ### Check health